Otto Kerner Sr.: Legal opinions in regards to the repeal of prohibition

 As Illinois Attorney General, Kerner clarified the confusion as to whether liquor could be legally sold in Illinois following the ratification of the Twenty-first Amendment, and subsequent repeal of Prohibition, in December 1933.
 Kerner opined that the state statute governing the sale of 3.2 percent beer had nothing to do with the sale of liquor and other beverages of more than 3.2 percent after Repeal.
 As a result of Kerner's opinion, local breweries in Chicago announced that ales, stouts, and porters as strong as 4 and 5 percent would be placed on sale.

 Federal judicial service

 Kerner received a recess appointment from President Franklin D. Roosevelt on November 21, 1938, to the United States Court of Appeals for the Seventh Circuit, to a new seat authorized by 52 Stat.
-584. He was nominated to the same position by President Roosevelt on January 5, 1939.
+584. He was nominated to the same position by Roosevelt on January 5, 1939.
 He was confirmed by the United States Senate on February 1, 1939, and received his commission on February 9, 1939.

 He remained on the bench until his death in Chicago on December 13, 1952.
 Kerner was interred at the Bohemian National Cemetery in Chicago.

 Family

-Kerner married Rosalie [née Chmelíková] (1885-1979) in Chicago in 1907.
+Kerner married Rosalie [née Chmelíková] (1885–1979) in Chicago in 1907.
 She was a Czech immigrant from Lišov.
 Their son Otto Kerner Jr. was twice elected Democratic Governor of Illinois, serving from 1961 to 1968, and also served as a Judge of the Seventh Circuit from 1968 to 1974.